centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 # Organisation
+[comment]: # (Describe the project organisation, roles in the project and the names of those appointed.)

 [comment]: # (@Michaela: how exactly should I define project ownership?
 It is a collaboration between NeIC and the universities.
 What is normal practice for NeIC projects?)

-\< Describe the project organisation, roles in the project and the names of those appointed.\>

 | Role | Name |
 | --- | --- |